At a Glance - Postulates and Theorems

 Unfortunately, we got a bit carried away with these postulates and now there are time zones and daylight savings time, which we also have to deal with.
 Still, you can say, "Let's catch a 7:00 movie," and others will understand you.
 That's because they share the same common assumptions (or postulates) about how time is measured.

 In Euclid's famous Elements, an example of ancient Greek geometry, he lists at the beginning 23 definitions and only 5 postulates.
-Instead of listing postulates all at once, we will introduce them when they naturally come up.
+Instead of listing postulates all at once, we'll introduce them when they naturally come up.
 Also, be warned: there will be significantly more than 5.

 We can use this idea to build even longer trains.